Sovran Bank: Growth of Sovran Bank

-The name Sovran came from Glenn Monigle & Associates Inc. of Denver, Colorado.

-In 1985, Sovran announced a merger with Suburban Bancorp, the fourth-largest bank in Maryland at the time.
-Silver Spring National Bank, the first bank in Silver Spring, Maryland, in 1910, moved in 1925 when the Baltimore and Ohio Railroad underpass was built.
+In 1985, Sovran acquired Suburban Bancorp, the fourth-largest bank in Maryland with $3.1 billion in assets, in a $405 million transaction.
+It was founded as Silver Spring National Bank, the first bank in Silver Spring, Maryland, in 1910, and moved in 1925 when the Baltimore and Ohio Railroad underpass was built.
 The name changed to Suburban National Bank in 1938 when the bank took over Takoma Park Bank.

-In 1986, Sovran took over D.C.
-National Bancorp, based in Bethesda, Maryland.
-In 1987, Sovran added Kentucky and Tennessee by buying 71-year-old Commerce Union of Nashville, Tennessee.
+In 1986, Sovran acquired D.C.
+National Bancorp, based in Bethesda, Maryland, for $64.5 million in stock.
+At that time, Sovran had assets of $8.3 billion and D.C.
+National had assets of $348.2 million.

-Sovran Bank was the largest bank in Virginia and in the District of Columbia, and it had offices in Tennessee and Maryland.
-In September 1989, Sovran and Citizens & Southern of Atlanta announced plans for a stock-swap merger.
+In 1987, Sovran expanded to Kentucky and Tennessee by acquiring Commerce Union, the fourth-largest bank in Tennessee.

+In 1990, Sovran acquired Citizens & Southern National Bank after C&S had rejected a $2.4 billion hostile bid from North Carolina National Bank.
 The combined bank had $47 billion in assets, $34 billion in deposits and 976 branches in eight states.
 It was originally to be named Advantor Financial Corporation.
-However, it was eventually called C&S/Sovran.
+However, it was named C&S/Sovran.
 The merged bank had dual headquarters in Atlanta and Norfolk.

-Only two years later, C&S/Sovran was sent reeling by problem loans in the Washington/Northern Virginia market.
-Under the circumstances, it had little choice but to agree to merge with NCNB Corporation of Charlotte.
-Ironically, C&S had merged with Sovran to fend off a hostile takeover attempt by NCNB.
-The merged bank became NationsBank.
+In 1991, after suffering losses during the early 1990s recession, the bank was acquired by NCNB for $4.3 billion in stock.